 You can then attach one of the Velcro Pads to the bottom of the printed mount.
 The other half will later be stuck inside of the control box, allowing you to mount the board with ease.

-We then proceed to install the 14 Gauge Silicon Wire that will go to the power supply.
-To ensure a good connection, I recommend using the 14 Gauge Spade Connectors on both ends, which offer a snug fit around the screws.
+We then proceed to install the 14 Gauge Silicone Wire that will go to the power supply.
+To ensure a good connection, I recommend using the 14 Gauge Spade Terminals on both ends, which offer a snug fit around the screws.

 For this step, I purchased a cheap tool from Home Depot to handle stripping and crimping wire.
 You can find decent information online if you are inexperienced, however the general idea is to expose around 1″ of bare wire.
 You then slide this into the spade connector and use the crimping tool to seal it inside.
 I used the brief guide Working With Wire and had it done in 5 minutes.